a1an1in/libobject/README.md

 [TOC]

 ## Intro
 This lib is designed for object-oriented programming using c language.
 It contains core, event, net, concurrent, and ui (not completed) modules now.
-Every module supply demo which is easy.
+Every module supply demos which are easy.

 ## Installation
 * make so lib